rmkiriako/24-hour-fitness-locations/README.md

 # 24 Hour Fitness Mapping

+## What Is This?

-The 24 Hour Fitness chain of gyms has four different levels:
+The 24 Hour Fitness chain of gyms has four different club types:

 * Active
 * Sport
 * Super Sport
 * Ultra Sport

+This project creates a Google Map with every 24 Hour Fitness location in the country on it along with their location and club type.

 ## Why Did I Write This?